cgwire/kitsu/docs/review-weekly/README.md

 ## Review and Validations

-Once you have created a playlist; you have several options:
+Once you have created a playlist, you have several options:

 ![Playlist Global](../img/getting-started/playlist_global.png)

 * Play or Pause
 * Navigate from element to element
-* See the position of the selected element compare to the total number of elements
+* See the position of the selected element compared to the total number of elements
 * Mute or unmute the sound
 * Change the speed, double speed (x2), full speed (x1), half of the speed (x0.50), or a quarter of the speed (x0.25)
 * Loop on one element
 * Display the sound wave
 * Display annotations during the play
 * TC of the element compared to the TC of the whole playlist
-* Number of frame
+* Number of frames
 * Navigate frame per frame on the preview.
 You can also do it with the arrow on the Keyboard.
 * Compare tool